What is your job?

 • Right now, the automobile business is not the funniest place to be at: budget cuts, canceled projects, travel and hiring freezes, restructuration plans.
 It’s not all rainbows and unicorns…

-4 thoughts on “What is your job?”
+4 responses to “What is your job?”

 1. That’s very close to what one is asked by a recruiter to say during an interview… (as far as i’m concerned).
 Very useful exercise before having one…